codacy/codacy-mcp-server/README.md

   - DAST (Dynamic Application Security Testing)
   - PenTesting (Penetration testing)

-  Use this as the first tool when investigating security or compliance concerns.

 ### Pull Request Analysis

 - `codacy_list_repository_pull_requests`: List pull requests from a repository that the user has access to.
-You can search this endpoint for either last-updated (default), impact or merged.
+- `codacy_get_repository_pull_request`: Get detailed information about a specific pull request.
-- `codacy_list_pull_request_issues`: Returns a list of issues found in a pull request.
-We can request either new or fixed issues.
+- `codacy_list_pull_request_issues`: Returns a list of issues found in a pull request (new or fixed issues).
 - `codacy_get_pull_request_files_coverage`: Get diff coverage information for all files in a pull request.
 - `codacy_get_pull_request_git_diff`: Returns the human-readable Git diff of a pull request.

+### Tool and Pattern Management

+- `codacy_list_tools`: List all code analysis tools available in Codacy.
+- `codacy_list_repository_tools`: Get analysis tools settings and available tools for a repository.
+- `codacy_get_pattern`: Get the definition of a specific pattern.
+- `codacy_list_repository_tool_patterns`: List the patterns of a tool available for a repository.
+- `codacy_get_issue`: Get detailed information about a specific issue.

 ### CLI Analysis

-- `codacy_cli_analyze`: Uses Codacy's command-line tool to analyze code.
+- `codacy_cli_analyze`: Run quality analysis locally using Codacy CLI.
+Features include:
+  - Analyze specific files or entire directories
+  - Use specific tools or all available tools
+  - Get immediate results without waiting for scheduled analysis
+  - Apply fixes based on Codacy configuration

 ## Setup